grahamc/system-configurations/README.md

 ## Applying a Configuration

-1. Start a shell with the required programs by first running `nix shell --impure nixpkgs#fish nixpkgs#direnv nixpkgs#git --command fish` and then running `direnv hook fish | source`.
+1. Start a shell with the required programs by running `nix shell --impure nixpkgs#fish nixpkgs#direnv nixpkgs#git --command fish --init-command 'direnv hook fish | source; and git clone https://github.com/bigolu/system-configurations.git ~/code/system-configurations; and cd ~/code/system-configurations; and direnv allow; and direnv exec "$PWD" nix-direnv-reload'`.

-2. Clone the repository and go into its directory by running `git clone https://github.com/bigolu/system-configurations.git ~/code/system-configurations && cd ~/code/system-configurations`

-3. Run `direnv allow` to set up the development environment.

 The next steps depend on the operating system you're using: